-For full details of our Big Counts, please keep an eye on the Thames21 events pages.
+Our next Big Count is on the 23rd of March at Hammersmith Bridge south side, please see here.
 Don’t worry – no training is necessary – just turn up and we’ll show you what to do!

 The Big Counts are run by our Thames River Watch project, which allows people to be trained to carry out regular surveys through the year.